UnnateeJigneshSolanki/cyberlog/README.md

 Cross-platform development allows building a single codebase that runs on multiple platforms.
 Flutter is an example of a cross-platform framework that compiles to native machine code and offers consistent UI across devices.

 1.2 Hot Reload -
-Hot Reload is one of Flutter’s core productivity features.
+● Hot Reload is one of Flutter’s core productivity features.
-It injects code changes directly into the running app.
+● It injects code changes directly into the running app.
-The app updates instantly without losing its current state.
+● The app updates instantly without losing its current state.
-It helps during UI building, layout adjustments, and minor logic changes.
+● It helps during UI building, layout adjustments, and minor logic changes.

 1.3 Widgets -
-Flutter uses a widget-based architecture.
+● Flutter uses a widget based architecture.
-Everything in Flutter is a widget (layout, text, padding, rows, columns, and the entire app itself).
+● Everything in Flutter is a widget (layout, text, padding, rows, columns, and the entire app itself).
-Widgets can be stateless (no change at runtime) or stateful (dynamic).
+● Widgets can be stateless (no change at runtime) or stateful (dynamic).
-Apps uses fundamental widgets such as MaterialApp, Scaffold, AppBar, Center, and Text.
+● Apps uses fundamental widgets such as MaterialApp, Scaffold, AppBar, Center, and Text.

 1.4 Steps to follow to install and setup Flutter

 1.4.1 Install the Flutter SDK -
-Download the Flutter SDK from the official website: https://flutter.dev Extract it to a simple directory (for example: C:\flutter).
+● Download the Flutter SDK from the official website: https://flutter.dev ● Extract it to a simple directory (for example: C:\flutter).
 Add the flutter/bin folder to the system PATH.
-Open a new terminal and verify the installation using: flutter --version
+● Open a new terminal and verify the installation using: flutter --version

 1.4.2 Install Android Studio -
 Android Studio is required for:
-Android SDK
+- Android SDK
-ADB (Android Debug Bridge)
+- ADB (Android Debug Bridge)
-Platform tools and build tools
+- Platform tools and build tools
-Emulator (AVD Manager)
+- Emulator (AVD Manager)
 Inside Android Studio, ensure the following are installed:
-Android SDK
+- Android SDK
-SDK Platform (for example, Android 14)
+- SDK Platform (for example, Android 14)
-Android Virtual Device
+- Android Virtual Device
-Flutter and Dart plugins
+- Flutter and Dart plugins

 1.4.3 Running flutter doctor -
 This command checks if all tools and dependencies are installed correctly.